7 Great National Park Destinations for Spring Break

 1. Zion and Bryce Canyon National Parks, Utah

 Bryce Canyon, just a couple of hours away, is definitely colder because of the higher altitude.
-Bring a sweatshirt to explore the otherworldly hoodoos that look straight out of a Dr. Seuss book.
+Bring a sweatshirt to explore the otherworldly hoodoos that look like they are straight out of a Dr. Seuss book.
 The rim trail offers the option to walk as much or as little as you like or take an off-road ATV adventure.

 If your kids are into Star Wars (and let’s be honest, most are), they’ll love OutpostX, a themed glamping experience near Zion where you can sleep under the desert stars in a Star Wars-inspired “basecamp.”
 It’s one of those stays your kids will remember forever.